bypell/Worktime-Stopwatch/README.md

 > Most of the plugin's UI elements have a tooltip, just hover over them if you want more info about a setting, etc.

 ## Installation
+Now also available in the asset library!

+Manual way:
 1. Download the latest release for your godot version [here](https://github.com/bypell/Worktime-Stopwatch/releases).
 2. Unzip WorktimeStopwatch.zip, open it and drag the addons folder into your project's root directory.
 3. Restart the editor.